sudermanjr/led-controller/README.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

+## homekit

+`led-controller homekit` will start this as a homekit device.
+Check the help for options, specifically the homekit pin.
+The homekit device will work with color and brightness controls once registered.

+## dashboard

+Currently under heavy development.
+The dashboard will allow viewing and controlling the neopixel strip.

 ## pi-builder

 This is the cloud-init for building my pi image using Hypriot.
 I have encrypted the cloud-init.yaml file using sops and pgp since it contains secrets.
 There's not much to this file, so it should be easy to re-create on your own if you like.